Application procedure for Nordic citizens and applicants residing in Norway

 Admission to master's programmes for Nordic citizens and applicants residing in Norway.

-Applicants that are proficient in Norwegian, should read the information at our Norwegian website for applicants.
+Applicants proficient in Norwegian, should read the information at our Norwegian website for applicants.

 In the programme descriptions you will find information about